Grid-Shift/cfd-website/source/blog/2018-02-02-introducing-level-up-fridays.html.md

 ---
+meta_title: Learn how to keep your CSS organized with BEM
-title: Introducing Level Up Fridays
+title: 'Episode 1: Introducing Level Up Fridays'
 summary: >-
   Looking for free, bite-sized tutorials to do over your lunch-break?
 Look no further.
+In this episode, you'll learn how to keep your CSS organized with BEM.
 category: Level Up Fridays
 thumbnail: /assets/images/uploads/b539741f-3177-4075-b236-722e8631ac49-1.jpg
 author_id: zeke